Posts Tagged ‘Concept Artwork’

 The latest news is that they are now officially one of 13 teams left in the Mainstream Class.
 They are also one of only 3 all electric cars is that class.

-See their team page on the Progressive Automotive X Prize site.
+See the Progressive Automotive X Prize website for more information about this event.

 Speedstar Vicky Concept Revisited